esphome/esphome-devices/src/docs/devices/Generic-Chinese-Brand-WiFi-Smart-Power-Strip/index.md

 ## Firmware Setup

 I flashed this device with tuya-convert OTA, which worked straight off.
-I flashed it directly with ESPHome with no problem :)
+I flashed it directly with ESPHome with no problem.

 ## Code